-I recently spent a week at Swift Base at S bar F Scout Ranch with our Boy Scout troop.
-Swift is normally a Venturing camp, so when they do a week for Boy Scouts, the only merit badges offered by the staff are Canoeing, Swimming, Lifesaving, Rowing, Water Sports, Small Boat Sailing, Climbing, Horsemanship, Rifle Shooting, and Shotgun Shooting.
+I recently spent a week at Swift Base at S bar F Scout Ranch with our Scouts BSA Troop.
+Swift is normally a Venturing camp, so when they do a week for Scouts BSA, the only merit badges offered by the staff are Canoeing, Swimming, Lifesaving, Rowing, Water Sports, Small Boat Sailing, Climbing, Horsemanship, Rifle Shooting, and Shotgun Shooting.

 The week we spent was sponsored by our local Catholic Committee on Scouting, and the CCS asked if any of the Scouters attending would be willing to work with scouts on any of the outdoor oriented merit badges they normally counsel for.
 So I volunteered to do Camping merit badge with the campers.

 When I do this badge with Scouts, I need to know if they have completed requirement 9a and 9b:

 9a.
 Camp a total of at least 20 days and 20 nights.
 The 20 days and 20 nights must be at a designated Scouting activity or event.
 Sleep each night under the sky or in a tent you have pitched.
 You may use a week of long-term camp toward this requirement.
 If the camp provides a tent that has already been pitched, you need not pitch your own tent.